jostmey/msm/ovarian-cancer/README.md

 ```

 ## Modeling
-This model uses snippets from the T cell receptor sequences from ovarian tissue to predict if the tissue is normal or malignant.
-The model is fit on data from many individuals.
-The performance of the model is evaluated using a patient-holdout cross-validation.
-During the cross-validation, data from an individual is held out during the fitting procedure.
-That individual is then used to determine how the model performs on an individual not used for fitting.
-Every individual gets a turn being held out, which is why we must fit the model anew each time an individual is held out.
-Use the following commands to run the cross-validation.
-The commands assume you are running the model on a CUDA enabled GPU with at least 11GB of memory.
+This model employs snippets from T cell receptor sequences in ovarian tissue samples to classify the tissue as either normal or malignant.
+It is trained on data from numerous individuals, and its performance is assessed using a patient-holdout cross-validation approach.
+During this process, data from one individual is withheld while fitting the model.
+Subsequently, the model's performance is evaluated on the withheld individual, who was not used during the fitting.
+This procedure is repeated for each individual in the dataset, requiring the model to be retrained each time.
+To execute the cross-validation, use the following commands, assuming the model is run on a CUDA-enabled GPU with a minimum of 11GB memory.
 ```
 mkdir -p bin
 python3 train_val.py --seed 1 --holdouts O-10M --output bin/1